skybet/native-tech-test/README.md

 ## Scenario

-You are asked to build a new feature for a betting app, to allow the user to track the odds and the changes to potential payouts during the life of an in-play bet.
+You are asked to build a new feature for a betting app, this is to allow the user to login using a Pin / finger print / face scanning depending on device.

-In future the data will come from a RESTful API but for now you will need to build a stub for this; an example JSON response is given below.
+On initial load the App should ask for the user to enter a PIN which needs to be stored securly on the device.

+On subsequent launches the App should ask for either a PIN / finger print / face Id depending on the users device preference.

+The App should load a WebView from the included content - index.html

+When the user has been logged in securely then you will need to call a javascript method on the web content called loggedIn(), this should then display that the user is logged in.

+The App should also listen for events coming from the Web View for the user logging out called loggedOut().

 ## What we require

 You will build an app that works across a range of device sizes in both landscape and portrait orientations.

-On load, the user is expected to enter a 4 digit PIN or use TouchID to access the app if it is available.
+On load, the user is expected to enter a 4 digit PIN or use TouchID/Face ID to access the app if it is available.

-It will load the user’s bets from the API, showing them ordered by expiry.

-If the odds change the user expects to be informed, even if the app is closed.
+You should build a robust mechanism to allow the App to talk to the Web and Vice-Versa

+Your App should not crash.

+You should support the latest OS for devices and the last preceeding one. e.g iOS 11 & iOS 10.

 ##Expectations